sublevelgames/sublevelgames.github.io/_blog_posts/2025-10-20-generate-bloxorz-map-with-gpt-2.md

 ![Level generation results from "Level generation through large language models"](/images/gpt2b10.png)
 *The above results demonstrate that the LLM didn't simply memorize the original data by generating levels with GPT-2 and then comparing them with the levels in the original Boxoban dataset that have the closest edit distance.*

+While the research also covers GPT-3, GPT-2 can generate maps that are suitable for use, and crucially, it is appropriate for training on a local computer with around 8GB of GPU RAM, so we will continue to use GPT-2 here.

 # Generating Mindcraft Game Levels Using GPT-2

 This blog covers how to generate game levels by adapting the above research and [code base](https://github.com/gdrtodd/lm-pcg) to change the game domain to Mindcraft.

 The code covered in this blog can be found [here](https://github.com/sublevelgames/lm-pcg).
+Testing was completed on Windows 11, and it has not been tested on other operating systems.

 Mindcraft is a block-rotating puzzle game heavily influenced by Bloxorz, featuring about 10 gimmicks not present in the original, 198 completely new maps, and 7 beautiful world themes.